-big finish - my recommended stories ⤴
+big finish - my recommended doctor who stories ⤴

 well, I've gone and done it. fallen down the Big Finish rabbit hole. they are the producers of Doctor Who audio dramas (my main listens), as well as other adaptations and original series.